 Use caution or get medical clearance if you have:

-Your therapist will always review your health and adapt treatment to keep it safe.
+I will always review your health and adapt treatment for safety first.

 Most people tolerate dry needling well.
 Some mild effects may occur: